Pet Care Home

 North American Black-Footed Ferret which is now nearly extinct!

-Description: Ferrets are long and furry animals that will generally live 5 to 7 years, or even 11 years or more if well taken care of.
+Ferrets are long and furry animals that will generally live 5 to 7 years, or even 11 years or more if well taken care of.
 Males are generally about twice as big as females.
-They can weigh up to 5 pounds while females usually don't get more than 3 pounds.
+They can weigh up to 5 pounds while females usually don’t get more than 3 pounds.
 From the tip of the nose to the tip of the tail, males will grow to a length of 21-24 inches and females 16-18 inches.
 Ferrets have scent glands all over their bodies which secrete odors as a form of protection.

 Their haircoat is shiny and thick.
 Ferrets have guard hairs which are longer and rougher, and an undercoat which is softer and usually a different color than the guard hairs.
 Their coats come in many different patterns and colors.
 Colors include dark and light brown, cream, red, gray, and white.
 The most popular coloration is the sable which looks similar to a racoon, having a "mask" that is a band or a V shape across their eyes.

-Housing / Environment: A ferret's habitat should include his own cage or his own room of the house, as well as other designated areas of the house and/or outside in which he can explore.
+A ferret’s habitat should include his own cage or his own room of the house, as well as other designated areas of the house and/or outside in which he can explore.
 A cage should be at least 24 inches wide, 24 inches long, and 18 inches high.
 Usually open wire cages work the best as they provide good ventilation, are indestructible, and are easily cleaned.
-Make sure the the wire mesh floor is no larger than 1/4" so they don't hurt their feet.
+Make sure the the wire mesh floor is no larger than 1/4″ so they don’t hurt their feet.
 You can put towels or old clothes down to cover some of the open mesh wire.
 Make sure that the cage contains a food and water area, a litter box, and a sleeping area.

 Ferrets like to sleep in a nest that is dark, warm, and dry, so think about soft materials for the sleeping area.
 Some good and simple items such as old cotton towels or a cut off pant leg work well.
 Some good nests available at pet stores are cloth tubes, tents and hammocks.
 A nesting box with soft clean hay or straw works well for youngsters that may still be chewing and might chew on the cloth, but for mature ferrets, the cloth works great.
 Avoid using cedar and pine shavings because they have been known to cause respiratory ailments.